 The unit for standard metric work is the Joule and the standard metric unit for time is the second, so the standard metric unit for power is a Joule / second, defined as a Watt and abbreviated W.

-A 60-watt bulb is switched on 24 hours a day and there is another 60-watt bulb which is turned on for only 12 hours.
+Q1.
+A 60-watt bulb is switched on 24 hours a day and there is another 60-watt bulb that is turned on for only 12 hours.
 Find the energy consumed by both the bulbs in one day.

 For the first 12 hours, both bulb A and B are turned ON, therefore,